ChiekoN/dog-breed-classifier/README.md

 ### Project Overview

 In this project, I learned how to build a pipeline to process real-world, user-supplied images.
-Given an image of a dog, my algorithm identifies an estimate of the canine's breed.
-If supplied an image of a human, the code identifies the resembling dog breed.
+I built an algorithm that identifies an estimate of the canine's breed, given an image of a dog.
+If supplied an image of a human, it identifies the resembling dog breed.

-The main part of this project is exploring Convolutional Neural Networks(CNN) models for classification.
+The main part of this project was exploring Convolutional Neural Networks(CNN) models for classification.
 Not only about the classification algorithm architecture, I also had to make decisions about the user experience for this app.
 Through this project, I discovered the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.

 ### App Design